-Ethiopia is a country divided into nine regional states.
-Among the nine regions, Gambella is one of the poorest and most marginalized regional state located in the western part of Ethiopia about 770km from Addis Ababa, the capital of Ethiopian.
+Ethiopia is a country divided into 11 national regional states.
+Among the 11th regions, Gambella is one of the poorest and most marginalized regional state located in the western part of Ethiopia about 660 km from Addis Ababa, the capital of Ethiopian.
 It size is 25,802.01 square kilo meters with estimated population of over 306,916, consisting of 159,679 men and 147,237 women; urban inhabitants number 77,878 (25.37%) of the population.
 The main nationalities of the region are Anyuak, Komo, Mezhenger, Nuer, and Opo.
 Moreover, the other ethnic groups predominantly from highland of Ethiopia are living in the region.
 While most population of Gambella are christens, about 70% of them is Protestant, 16.8% Orthodox Christian, 3.8% practice traditional religions, 4.9% Muslim, 3.4% Catholic, and others constitute 1.1%.

 Gambella has poor health status relative to other region of Ethiopia.
 This is largely due to attribute to preventable infectious ailments and nutritional deficiencies.
 Infectious and communicable diseases account for about 60-80 % of the health problems in Gambella.
 The major causes of outpatient visits at the Gambella’s health institutions are malaria, intestinal helminthiasis (a disease resulting from infestation with parasitic worms), and acute respiratory tract infections including pneumonia, tuberculosis and skin diseases.
 Outbreaks of meningitis, measles and diarrheal diseases including cholera are also common during rainy season.
 Periodically, the area experience heavy seasonal rains, which cause flooding leading to internal displacement and increased risk for diseases related to stagnant waters such as malaria and cholera.
 The widespread food shortages associated with these natural disasters further results in malnutrition and under-nutrition.
 Widespread poverty along with general low income levels of the population, low education levels (especially among women), inadequate access to clean water and sanitation facilities, and poor access to health services have contributed to the high burden of ill-health in Gambella.